soapbox-pub/rebased/docs/configuration/cheatsheet.md

 * `deny_follow_blocked`: Whether to disallow following an account that has blocked the user in question
 * `sign_object_fetches`: Sign object fetches with HTTP signatures
 * `authorized_fetch_mode`: Require HTTP signatures for AP fetches
+* `authorized_fetch_mode_exceptions`: List of IPs (CIDR format accepted) to exempt from HTTP Signatures requirement (for example to allow debugging, you shouldn't otherwise need this)

 ## Pleroma.User